 More Information: ChurchBrew.com

-- PENN BREWERY is kind of located off the beaten path- we stopped in for some Old World-style food and found ourselves staying for that as well as the beer.
+Kind of located off the beaten path- we stopped in for some Old World-style food and found ourselves staying for that as well as the beer.
 We tried the Penn Dark (surprisingly smooth!) and the Penn Gold (surprisingly light!) and liked them both a lot; we also loved the pierogies, the potato pancakes, and the kielbasa.
 We were there on a busy night and thought the service was great, and we loved sitting at a table right in front of all of the brewing equipment- it made us feel like part of the action!
 Dinner for two (with two beers): $40

 More Information: PennBrew.com